 Located at the intersection of Route 1 and Route 109, the building provides better access and services, state-of-the-art dispatch facilities and code-compliant and energy-efficient facilities.

 The police station entrance has bulletproof glass and bulletproof sheetrock, along with secure hallways, as well as state-of-the-art evidence processing and storage rooms.
-On the fire side of the complex, the new station has enough bays for all of the engines, storage for supplies and equipment, bunk rooms, a day room with a fully equipped kitchen, offices and a training mezzanine.
-The dispatch center includes six large screens displaying all of the cameras around town, as well as lockers, kitchenette, and restrooms so dispatchers don’t have to leave the area.
+On the fire side of the complex, the new station has enough bays for all the engines, storage for supplies and equipment, bunk rooms, a day room with a fully equipped kitchen, offices and a training mezzanine.
+The dispatch center includes six large screens displaying all of the cameras around town, lockers, kitchenette, and restrooms so dispatchers don’t have to leave the area.